Shrutiii-04/Water_surface_cleaning_robot/Path Planning/src/README.md

-# Autonomous Water Surface Cleaning Robot

-## Project Overview:

-The Water Surface Cleaning Robot is an autonomous/semi-autonomous robotic system designed to remove floating waste such as plastic, leaves, and debris from water bodies including lakes, ponds, rivers, and reservoirs.
-The project aims to reduce water pollution while minimizing human effort and risk.
-This robot operates on the water surface using a propulsion system and a waste collection mechanism, making it suitable for environmental monitoring and cleaning applications.

 ## About this repository
 This repository contains the software stack for an autonomous water surface cleaning robot built using ROS 2.
 It includes coverage path planning, path following, odometry-based localization, GPS conversion, and MQTT-based cloud communication.
 The system allows users to select a cleaning area via a our application and autonomously execute the mission while streaming live location data.

-## Technologies Used

-- ROS 2 (Jazzy / Humble compatible)
-- Python
-- MQTT (EMQX)

 ## Setup Instructions
 ### Prerequisites